Michael Woo, Dean

 The Master of Interior Architecture (MIA) degree is offered through the College of the Extended University (CEU) in collaboration with UCLA Extension.
 For further information, call (310) 794-3747 or visit http://dsa.csupomona.edu/admissions/interior_architecture.

 The John T. Lyle Center for Regenerative Studies

-The mission of the John T. Lyle Center for Regenerative Studies is to advance the principles of environmentally sustainable living through education, research, demonstration, and community outreach.
-The Center uses the term regenerative to emphasize the development of systems that restore and revitalize themselves, ensuring a sustainable future.
-It offers unique interdisciplinary education through its Master of Science degree program and its undergraduate minor program, both of which prepare students to integrate regenerative theories and practices into a wide variety of professional fields.
-Students have the opportunity to reside or work at the Center.
-The Lyle Center has earned an international reputation for its innovative educational programs and has hosted visiting scholars and students from around the world.
+The mission of the John T. Lyle Center for Regenerative Studies is to advance the principles of environmentally sustainable living through education, research, demonstration and community outreach.
+The Center uses the term “regenerative” to emphasize the development of systems that restore and revitalize themselves, ensuring a sustainable future.
+It offers unique interdisciplinary education through its Master of Science degree program, and its undergraduate minor program, which prepare students to integrate regenerative theories and practices into a wide variety of professional fields.
+Students have the oportunity to reside and/or work at the Center.
+The Lyle Center has earned an international reputation for its innovative educational programs, and has hosted visiting scholars and students from around the world.

 The Lyle Center pursues a comprehensive and ambitious research agenda, focusing on issues of sustainability.
 It serves as a living laboratory and center for research related to environmental design, sustainable agriculture, renewable energy production, aquaculture, landscape ecology, and human communities.

 Situated on 16 acres within the Cal Poly Pomona campus, the Lyle Center is designed to demonstrate regenerative living.
 Tours are available where students, policy-makers, and the community can observe regenerative design strategies in practice and learn about innovative technologies.
 The Center showcases a wide array of regenerative principles, including passive-solar building design, solar energy technology, organic agriculture, and native plant community restoration.